Origin of the Heaviest Elements: the Rapid Neutron-Capture Process

-Despite these advances, a calculation of level densities for all nuclei involved in r-process nucleosynthesis is out of scope.
-However, these calculations have initiated and guided attempts to extend a microscopically derived parity dependence into phenomenological level density formulae like the BFG approach.
+These calculations have initiated and guided attempts to extend a microscopically derived parity dependence into phenomenological level density formulae like the BFG approach.
 This is achieved by deriving the excitation-energy dependent parity ratio in the level density by the assumption of Poisson distributed independent quasi-particles combined occupation numbers obtained from the BCS (Bardeen-Cooper-Schrieffer) model, in this way including pairing \citep{Alhassid.Bertsch.ea:2000}.
 In \citet{Mocelj.Rauscher.ea:2007} this approach has been applied to the large set of r-process nuclei (incorporating also a temperature-dependent pairing parameter suggested from SMMC studies) and its effects on astrophysically relevant reaction rates was studied in \citet{Loens.Langanke.ea:2008}.
 This improved level density description is part of the statistical model packages NON-SMOKER and SMARAGD developed by Rauscher \cite{Rauscher.Thielemann:2001, Rauscher:2011}.

 A different path to derive parity- and angular-momentum-dependent level densities has been followed by Goriely and co-workers, based on a combinatorial approach within HFB calculations.
 Also this approach has been incorporated into a statistical model package and applied to the calculation of neutron capture rates for r-process nuclei within the Brussels Nuclear Library for Astrophysics Applications (BRUSLIB)\footnote{\url{http://www.astro.ulb.ac.be/bruslib}} data compilation \cite{Koning.Hilaire.Goriely:2008,Goriely.Hilaire.Koning:2008,Hilaire.Goriely.ea:2010,Goriely.Hilaire.Girod:2012}.